nebuly-ai/optimate/README.md

 ## **Cost optimization**

-Once you have full visibility of your AI costs, you are ready to optimize them.
+Once you have full visibility over your AI costs, you are ready to optimize them.
 We have developed multiple open-source tools to optimize the cost and improve the performances of your AI systems:

 ✅ [Speedster](https://github.com/nebuly-ai/nebuly/tree/main/optimization/speedster): reduce inference costs by leveraging SOTA optimization techniques that best couple your AI models with the underlying hardware (GPUs and CPUs)